How to Desolder Electronic Components: 6 Effective Methods

 The soldering of electronic components onto circuit boards is a very necessary step in PCB assembly.
 However, what if you put the wrong component, or you need to upgrade the component later?
 That is the time when you would need desoldering.
 Desoldering is a process that removes the solder and components from a printed circuit board or any other type of electronic assembly.
 This is a meticulous process and it can easily damage the board, or the components, if not properly done.
 Thus, it is important to know how to desolder properly.
-In this article, we will describe 6 effective desoldering methods one by one.
+This guide explains six proven desoldering methods suitable for beginners, electronics repair technicians, and PCB assembly professionals.
 Let us begin.

 Step 1: The soldering iron should be heated up to the temperature that the solder can melt.